-This is because your problem is DIFFERENT than other body types.
+This is because your problem is DIFFERENT from other body types.

-Your body is going to make sure that it has enough food (stored fat fuel), around the liver, kidneys and heart to keep alive and doesn’t care about appearance, just survival.
+Your body is going to make sure that it has enough food (stored fat fuel), around the liver, kidneys, and heart to keep alive and doesn’t care about appearance.
+It is just for survival.

-To clarify, the REASON why regular dieting and exercise doesn’t work is because….
+To clarify, the REASON why regular dieting and exercise don’t work is because….